 The global sportswear market in 2019 is said to be worth an eye watering 180.96 billion US dollars, having enjoyed continuous and significant year on year growth.
-The market however is extremely fragmented, whether we’re looking at basic ranges or luxury brand name goods there are a huge number of established brands fighting to maintain market share, whilst new brands struggle to be noticed in such a competitive environment, which is also feeling the impact of counterfeit sportswear.
+This market however, is extremely fragmented, whether we’re looking at basic ranges or luxury brands there´s are a huge number of established brands fighting to maintain market share, whilst new brands struggle to be noticed in such a competitive environment, which is also feeling the impact of counterfeit sportswear.

 The online market has grown hand in hand with changes in consumer lifestyles, as an increasing number of individuals are taking up new sports and exercises motivated by the desire to lead cleaner, healthier lifestyles and a love for all things social.
 But what has this meant for the sportswear industry?